-Gervais' beaked whale signals have energy concentrated in the 30 - 50 kHz band (Gillespie et al., 2009), with a peak at 44 kHz (Baumann-Pickering et al., 2013).
+Gervais' beaked whale signals have energy concentrated in the 30-50 kHz band (Gillespie et al., 2009), with a peak at 44 kHz (Baumann-Pickering et al., 2013).
 While Gervais' beaked whale signals are similar to those of Cuvier's and Blainville's beaked whales, the Gervais' beaked whale FM pulses are at a slightly higher frequency than those of the other two species.
-Similarly, Gervais' beaked whale FM pulses sweep up in frequency (Figure 15).
-The IPI for Gervais' beaked whale signals is typically around 275 ms (Baumann-Pickering et al., 2013).
+Similarly, Gervais' beaked whale signals is typically around 275 ms (Baumann-Pickering et al., 2013).
 At this time, Gervais' and True's beaked whale signals are not distinguishable, thus encounters classified as Gervais' beaked whale may include True's beaked whale.

-Figure 15.
-Gervais' beaked whale signals in LTSA (top) and spectrogram (bottom) from HARP recording at HAT Site A, May 2016.
+Figure 14.
+Gervais' beaked whale signals in LTSA (top) and spectrogram (bottom) from HARP recording at HAT Site B, May 2017.